Who We AreRead more

 4) They believed in failing in order to succeed.

 Over the course of the Eameses’ career, they had more than 100 employees.
 Any time they hired someone new, that person’s first project inevitably had nothing to do with his or her professional training.
-A new employee skilled in film, might have been tasked with a project in graphic design, while other new staff members were asked to arrange a piece of music on the in-office Musical Tower—a 15 foot vertical xylophone that played music with the drop of a marble.
+A new employee skilled in making films might have been tasked with a project in graphic design, while other new staff members were asked to arrange a piece of music on the in-office Musical Tower—a 15-foot vertical xylophone that played music with the drop of a marble.

 As far as Charles and Ray were concerned, failure was just the first step on a long path toward something worthwhile.
 They modeled every design problem over and over and over again.
 That learning-by-doing process taught them what didn’t work, and also allowed them to know when they’d finally gotten something right.
 Even then, they were never done searching for better answers.